kawine/blog/_posts/2020-11-02-measuring-bias-with-confidence.markdown

 	<img src="{{ site.url }}/blog/assets/bbu_3.png" style="width: 60%">
 </p>

 What if we want to catch more subtle bias?
 Although it may be possible to derive tighter confidence intervals, what we really need are larger bias-specific datasets.
-Although the datasets we currently have are undoubtedly helpful, they need to be much larger in order to be a useful diagnostic.
+The datasets we currently have are undoubtedly helpful, but they need to be much larger in order to diagnose biases with confidence.

 If you found this post useful, you can cite our paper as follows: